This letter was submitted by a parent who wishes to remain anonymous:

-But this time, her weight had jumped up a bit, and you told us we need to “watch” her weight.
+But this time, her weight had jumped up a category, and you told us we need to “watch” her weight.
 You asked her pointed questions about her food consumption and exercise habits and asked her why she thinks she has gained weight.

 This is a serious issue for me because I know how incredibly damaging weight-based comments can be to a child’s long-term health.
 I know that you care about your patients, and I know that you had no intention of doing harm, and yet you did.
 Here’s why: